kaisenlinux/manpages-dev/category/Backup/duplicity.md

        In this scenario, the username and host parts of the URL play no role; only the path matters.
 During the first run, you will be prompted to visit an URL in your browser to grant access to your drive.
 Once granted, you will receive a verification code to paste back into Duplicity.
 The credentials are then cached in the file references above for future use.

+A NOTE ON GDRIVE BACKEND
+       GDrive: is a rewritten PyDrive: backend with less dependencies, and a simpler setup - it uses the JSON keys downloaded directly from Google Cloud Console.

+       Note Google has 2 drive methods, `Shared(previously Team) Drives` and `My Drive`, both can be shared but require different addressing

+       For a Google Shared Drives folder

+       Share Drive ID specified as a query parameter, driveID,  in the backend URL.
+Example: gdrive://developer.gserviceaccount.com/target-folder/?driveID=<SHARED DRIVE ID>

+       For a Google My Drive based shared folder

+       MyDrive folder ID specified as a query parameter, myDriveFolderID, in the backend URL Example export GOOGLE_SERVICE_ACCOUNT_URL=<serviceaccount-name>@<serviceaccount-name>.iam.gserviceaccount.com
+             gdrive://${GOOGLE_SERVICE_ACCOUNT_URL}/<target-folder-name-in-myDriveFolder>?myDriveFolderID=<google-myDrive-folder-id>

+       There are also two ways to authenticate to use GDrive: with a regular account or with a "service account".
+With a service account, a separate account is created, that is only accessible with Google APIs and not a web login.
+With a regular account, you can store backups in your normal Google Drive.

+       To use a service account, go to the Google developers console at https://console.developers.google.com.
+Create a project, and make sure Drive API is enabled for the project.
+In the "Credentials" section, click "Create credentials", then select Service Account with JSON key.

+       The GOOGLE_SERVICE_JSON_FILE environment variable needs to contain the path to the JSON file on duplicity invocation.

+       export GOOGLE_SERVICE_JSON_FILE=<path-to-serviceaccount-credentials.json>

+       The alternative is to use a regular account.
+To do this, start as above, but when creating a new Client ID, select "Create OAuth client ID", with application type of "Desktop app".
+Download the client_secret.json file for the new client, and set the GOOGLE_CLIENT_SECRET_JSON_FILE environment variable to the path to this file, and
+       GOOGLE_CREDENTIALS_FILE to a path to a file where duplicity will keep the authentication token - this location must be writable.

+       During the first run, you will be prompted to visit an URL in your browser to grant access to your drive.
+Once granted, you will receive a verification code to paste back into
+       Duplicity.
+The credentials are then cached in the file references above for future use.

+       As a sanity check, GDrive checks the host and username from the URL against the JSON key, and refuses to proceed if the addresses do not match.
+Either the email (for the service accounts) or Client ID (for regular OAuth accounts) must be present in the URL.
+See URL FORMAT above.

 A NOTE ON RCLONE BACKEND
        Rclone is a powerful command line program to sync files and directories to and from various cloud storage providers.